-8.34.070 Reclamation of disturbed areas.
+8.34.050 Reclamation of disturbed areas.

-Landscaping and revegetation shall be completed as soon as grading or construction has been completed to eliminate or reduce wind and/or water erosion.
+Landscaping and revegetation shall be completed as soon as grading or construction has been completed, but in no case later than 14 days after construction activity has stopped per § 8.50.040, to eliminate or reduce wind and/or water erosion.
 When landscaping and/or revegetation cannot be completed immediately due to weather, the exposed areas can be temporarily stabilized and final landscaping and/or revegetation can be completed in the next planting season.
 A written reclamation plan may be required by the Air Quality Division for sites where there are ongoing problems with vegetative and structural stabilization.

-8.34.080 Stabilization of vacant lots.
+8.34.060 Stabilization of vacant lots.

-Vacant lots shall be maintained and stabilized to prevent fugitive dust generation from sources including, but not limited to wind and/or water erosion, trackout or erosion to public rights-of-way and vehicle or equipment traffic.
-Streets, roads and parking area reentrainment requirements.
-8.34.090 A. All reentrainment requirements are applicable to the area defined in § 8.34.020(A).
+Vacant lots shall be maintained and stabilized to prevent fugitive dust generation from sources including, but not limited to, wind and/or water erosion, trackout or erosion to public rights-of-way and vehicle or equipment traffic.

+8.34.070 Streets, roads and parking area reentrainment prevention requirements.

+A. All reentrainment prevention requirements are applicable to the area defined in 8.34.020(A).

 B. Any political subdivision responsible for maintaining any public road on which deicing and traction materials are applied is required to have a compliance plan.

-C. No person shall place any street deicing and/or traction materials upon any road, highway, driveway or parking area to which the public has general access which does not meet the following requirements: 1.
-A durability or hardness as defined in Mohs scale of greater than 6 for 70 percent of the material used; 2.
-No more than 3% of the total particle material content by weight may be smaller than 200 sieve: and 3.
-For street deicing and/or traction materials, these criteria apply only to the material prior to the addition of salt or chemicals.
-Material of a lesser hardness may be used on steep roads if it is the only effective option available.
-D. Any political subdivision responsible for maintaining any paved public road shall clean the center line, travel lanes and areas immediately adjacent to the travel lanes.
-Cleaning shall commence under one or more of the following conditions: 1.
-When it has been determined by the Air Quality Division that the streets are sufficiently dry to commence street sweeping; 2.
-When it has been determined by the Air Quality Division that there is a fugitive emissions problem due to the presence of street deicing and/or traction materials; and 3.
-Street cleaning will not be required on paved public roads with restricted travel, or when unusual weather or other circumstances prevent it.
+C. No person shall place any street deicing and/or traction materials upon any road, highway, driveway or parking area to which the public has general access which does not meet the following requirements:

+1. A durability or hardness as defined in Mohs scale of greater than 6 for 70 percent of the material used;

+2. No more than 3% of the total particle material content by weight may be smaller than 200 sieve; and

+3. For street deicing and/or traction materials, these criteria apply only to the material prior to the addition of salt or chemicals.
+Material of a lesser hardness may be used on curved roads for safety purposes or steep roads if it is the only effective option available.

+D. Any political subdivision responsible for maintaining any paved public road in the area defined in §8.34.020(A) shall clean the center line, travel lanes and areas immediately adjacent to the travel lanes.
+Cleaning shall commence under one or more of the following conditions:

+1. Immediately once streets are sufficiently dry or when instructed to do so by the Air Quality Division.
+Political subdivisions do not need permission from the Air Quality Division to commence street sweeping;

+2. When it has been determined by the Air Quality Division that there is a fugitive emissions problem due to the presence of street deicing and/or traction materials; and

+3. Street cleaning will not be required on paved public roads with restricted travel, or when unusual weather or other circumstances prevent it.
 The political subdivision shall include in its compliance plan a paved street cleaning plan listing priority streets and schedules.